anishd2022/Stats161Final/Final/DEPLOYMENT.md

 4. **Configure**:
    - Name: `your-app-name`
    - Environment: `Python 3`
+   - **Python Version**: Set to `3.11.9` (important!
+See runtime.txt)
    - Build Command: `pip install -r requirements.txt`
    - Start Command: `gunicorn app:app`
    - Plan: Free (or paid for better performance)

+   **Important**: Render should auto-detect Python 3.11.9 from `runtime.txt`, but if it doesn't:
+   - Go to Settings → Environment
+   - Add environment variable: `PYTHON_VERSION=3.11.9`
+   - Or manually select Python 3.11 in the Environment dropdown

 5. **Add Environment Variables**:
    - Go to Environment tab